 Every moment on the set you have to be creatively intense.
 It's a chess game.

-“Imitation is not the way to go,” Shyamalan says in the below interview for the UK’s National Union of Students from 2015.
+“Imitation is not the way to go,” Shyamalan said in an interview for the UK’s National Union of Students from 2015.
 “You’re going to be unheard.”
 He begins his response to a request for advice talking about the importance of story and character in every film then focuses on the need to be as much yourself as you can to produce great art.
 Otherwise, it’ll be a hollow experience to a point where even if you’re successful, “you’re in hell.”

 Around the same time, Shyamalan had this to say in an interview for Geeks of Doom: